gitter-lab/SINGE/README.md

 # Single-Cell Inference of Networks using Granger Ensembles (SCINGE)
 Gene regulatory network reconstruction from pseudotemporal single-cell gene expression data.
 Standalone MATLAB implementation of the SCINGE algorithm.
+This code has been tested on MATLAB R2018a on Linux operating systems.

 ## Dependency
 This code requires the glmnet_matlab package (http://web.stanford.edu/~hastie/glmnet_matlab/download.html).